fiskaltrust/rollout-doc/technical-operations/scenarios.md

 :::tip

-Experience values of our partners showed that in exceptional cases terminals become defective.
+Experiences of our partners showed that in exceptional cases terminals become defective.
 If at this moment a receipt of the defective device is being processed, this can lead to the blocking of a shared queue.
 This would cause the entire system to fail.
 You can achieve greater reliability by creating a separate queue for each terminal, as shown in the following diagram.

 :::